![]() |

 Leyte, Cebu), Surigao del Sur and Tawi-Tawi.

-The Project is expected to result in a 10% increase in fish stocks in the four target implementation areas by 2010.
-To achieve this, national and local activities are undertaken to build capacity, improve the national policy framework, and develop an informed constituency for fisheries management.
+The Project was expected to result in a 10% increase in fish stocks in the four target implementation areas by 2010 (Click here to download the Project's completion report to its partners).
+To achieve this, national and local activities were undertaken to build capacity, improve the national policy framework, and develop an informed constituency for fisheries management.

 |